noagrollimund/jocelyn/README.md

 4. Edit [`config.py`](config.py) to set your favorite parameters.

-5. The first step of the pipeline is to run a script that imports the archive (i), gathers some information about the observation (g) and applies basic (f):
+5. The first step of the pipeline is to run a script that imports the archive (i), gathers some information about the observation (g) and applies basic and auto flagging (f):

     ```
     python jocelyn/0_INFO.py